avdpunks/avdpunks.github.io/_posts/_draft/2022-31-08-SupportM365AppsMultiSessionOS.md

 ![Microsoft 365 Apps / Office support from Oct 25](/assets/img/2022-08-31/2022-08-31-001.png)

 If you want to use Windows Server 2022 as your base operating system, you'll need to move to the Office LTSC build, but even that support ends a year later in October 2026.
-Furthermore, Office LTSC requires an additional license.
+Furthermore, Office LTSC requires an additional license and is not included in existing Microsoft 365 plans.

 If your answer is: "Yes, I need a multisession solution for my virtual desktops in the future," then there is **only one option**: you need to switch to the **Windows 11 multisession OS**.